 - URDC Grants.
 Homeowners may be eligible for grants to assist with some of the home repair expenses.
 If necessary, the program also works with its congregations for additional financial assistance.

-- Member Churches.
+- Member Congregations.
 URDC coordinates contractors and volunteer work crews from within its congregations to address the housing repair needs of homeowners.

 - Identification of Contractors.
 URDC’s Owner Occupied Repair Program provides owners with screened contractors and ensures successful project completion.